pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 # Message Persistence API – Ruby SDK (Storage & Playback)

+Message Persistence lets you store and retrieve messages, reactions, and files for 1 day – Unlimited, with optional AES-256 encryption.
-Requires the Message Persistence add-on to be enabled for your key (Admin Portal).
+All features below require **Message Persistence to be enabled for your key** (Admin Portal).
-Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
-Messages are timestamped to 10 ns and may be AES-256 encrypted.

 ---

 ## Batch History (`fetch_messages`)

-Fetch historical messages from one or many channels.
+Fetch messages (and optionally message actions) from one or many channels.
-Limits: 100 messages on a single channel, or 25 per channel on up to 500 channels.
-`include_message_actions` works with a single channel only.

-Timetoken usage
-• `start` only → messages **older** than `start`
-• `end` only → messages **newer/including** `end`
-• `start` + `end` → messages between, inclusive of `end`

-Page through results with successive calls adjusting `start`/`end`.

 ### Method

 ```
-`fetch_messages(
+fetch_messages(
     channel: channel,
     channels: channels,
     max: max,